 Dental implants are ideal for replacing missing teeth because they last a lifetime, they’re attractive and strong and you can chew, speak and smile just like you can with your natural teeth.
 When it comes to the materials for the implants, titanium and ceramic have been successful for integrating into the jawbone.
 Traditionally, titanium was the material of choice for implants.
 While it’s still an excellent option, some patients have concerns over allergies, galvanization, biocompatibility issues and other worries about metal.
 Zirconia dental implants, often referred to as ceramic dental implants or holistic dental implants, are a metal-free alternative.
 Zirconia has been proven just as effective as its titanium counterpart.
-We offer our patients the option of ceramic dental implants in Naperville at our practice and Dr. LaVacca will help you decide on the best option for your smile.
+We offer our patients the option of ceramic dental implants by Z-systems in Naperville at our practice and Dr. LaVacca will help you decide on the best option for your smile.
 Read on to learn more or book a complimentary consultation by requesting an appointment online or calling us at (630) 848-2010.

 The Benefits of Zirconia/Ceramic Dental Implants

 - Zirconium resists plaque, which keeps gums healthy and reduces the likelihood of gum inflammation after the procedure.

 - The ceramic material is biocompatible and rarely causes an allergic reaction, which can happen for some patients with titanium.
 Because of the improved biocompatibility, research suggests ceramic appears to induce less of an inflammatory response in comparison to titanium.
 This means faster healing.